sarulse/SA-PHP/README.md

 # SA-PHP
-Contains PHP Projects
+Contains Sample PHP Projects

-Project 1: Search Person  Record.
+Project 1: Search for Person records using valid US phone number.
             Browse the folder:SearchPersonRecords for more details